IRDG2OI/geoenrich/docs/source/r-install.rst

 3.1.
 First configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The first time you import one of the modules, it will display the location of the *credentials_example.py* configuration file.
+The first time you import the dataloader or enrichment module, it will display the location of the *credentials_example.py* configuration file.
 You will need to edit it and then remove *_example* from the file name so its name is just *credentials.py*.

 In this file, you need to specify the *root_path* where all persistent data will be stored.
 You should pick a stable location with plenty of free space available (depending on your data download needs).